The Cold Steel 97SMBWZ Black Bear Bowie Knife is a Great Compact Machete, But Not A Great Knife

 This meant I had to develop opinions on this knife based almost entirely on my experience of using it in the field.
 When reading the small amount of information I could find online about this knife I noticed the word tactical was used several times by people when describing the Black Bear Bowie.

-This seemed really inaccurate to me when I actually used this Bowie/ machete hybrid, because nothing about the feel of it made it seem like it should ever be described as a tactical knife.
+This term seemed really inaccurate to me when I actually used this Bowie/ machete hybrid, because nothing about the feel of it made it seem like it should ever be described as a tactical knife.
 The handle is boxy and a little slippery.
-The knife has a cumbersome balance to it that makes it a bit unwieldy and the constraints of the handle design make changing grips difficult.
+The knife has a cumbersome balance to it that makes it a bit unwieldy, and the constraints of the handle design make changing grips difficult.

 In spite of my initial assessment of the Black Bear Bowie knife’s lack of tactical capabilities I figured I should withhold my judgment until after some comprehensive testing.
 I decided the initial test should take the form of challenging my neighbor, Bill, to a knife fight.